onthegomap/planetiler/planetiler-custommap/README.md

 * `schemaName` - A descriptive name for the schema
 * `schemaDescription` - A longer description of the schema
 * `attribution` - An attribution statement, which may include HTML such as links
 * `sources` - A list of sources from which features should be extracted, specified as a list of names.
-See [Data Sources](#data-sources).
+See [Tag Mappings](#tag-mappings).
 * `dataTypes` - A map of tag keys that should be treated as a certain data type, with strings being the default.
-See [Data Types](#data-types).
+See [Tag Mappings](#tag-mappings).
 * `layers` - A list of vector tile layers and their definitions.
 See [Layers](#layers)

 ### Data Sources